Using Comparable Businesses to Value Your Own Company

 Appraisers compute market multiples are applied then to the same financial measure of the subject company to arrive at an indication of value.

 Other Market Approach Methods

 Other Market Approach Methods include the Guideline Public Company Method, the Industry Method, often referred to as “rules of thumb,” and the Prior Transaction Method.

 The Guideline Public Company Method uses pricing multiples of comparable public companies whose stock trades freely in the public market.
 While the public companies will not be identical to the subject company, they should be similar enough to provide valuation guidance to the appraiser.
 Given the size of most public companies, the Guideline Public Company Method is generally used to value larger companies.

 Another method of the Market Approach is the use of the Industry Method or “rules of thumb.”
 An example of a broad rule of thumb is that restaurants typically sell at a price of 25% to 40% of annual gross sales.
 Other Market Approach methods appraisers consider when determining company value include the analysis of past transactions involving the subject company and offers to purchase the subject company.

-Sources of Private Company Transactions
+Sources of Public and Private Company Transactions